 CRE Investors

-Real estate often represents the second-largest expense on a corporation's balance sheet after personnel costs, yet many companies treat their property holdings as an afterthought rather than a strategic asset.
-While operations teams focus on core business activities, valuable real estate sits underutilized, leases lock in unfavorable terms, and facility costs drain profits unnecessarily.
+Real estate is typically a company's second-largest operating expense after staff, yet many firms still treat it as administrative overhead rather than a strategic lever.
+While operations teams focus on the core business, valuable space sits underutilized, leases lock in unfavorable terms, and facility costs quietly drain profits.

-A corporate real estate portfolio strategy is a comprehensive plan that aligns property holdings with business objectives while optimizing costs, flexibility, and performance.
-Unlike investment real estate focused solely on returns, corporate real estate serves operational needs—providing spaces where employees work, products are manufactured, goods are stored, and customers are served.
+A corporate real estate portfolio strategy is a comprehensive plan that aligns property holdings with business objectives while optimizing cost, flexibility, and performance.
+Unlike investment real estate — which is held primarily for financial return — corporate real estate exists to support business activity.
+It provides spaces where employees work, products are manufactured, goods are stored, and customers are served.

-Companies that excel at corporate real estate portfolio planning treat their properties as strategic assets that either enable or constrain business success.
-Real estate decisions made today create long-term consequences affecting agility, financial performance, and competitive capability for years to come.
+Companies that excel at corporate real estate portfolio planning treat properties as strategic assets that either enable or constrain business outcomes.
+Real estate decisions made today shape agility, financial performance, and competitive capability for years to come, because major corporate facility commitments typically run 7–12 years for owned property and 5–10 years for major leases — see JLL's Global Occupier research for current lease-term benchmarks.

 Building a successful corporate real estate portfolio requires attention to several interconnected strategic elements.